 I have always loved what I do, I have loved numbers since my earliest childhood memory.
-My complete fascination was with calculators and Cash Registers.
+My complete fascination was with calculators and cash registers.
 It was my biggest dream to work as a “checkout chick” – I know big plans right but how was I to know that fast forward 30 years and everyone would be serving themselves.
 I couldn’t wait to work and at 14 years and 9 months (the absolute earliest you could be employed) I walked into my local supermarket and asked for a job.
 I have never looked back.
 I have loved my jobs, not always the day to day work but the independence of working, having money and being able to better my life.

-I loved working and after 10 years in Accounts, Admin and Management with a leading Australian Bank I took some time off to marry my soulmate and create the beautiful little people that I am honoured to call our daughters.
-I had planned to retire at that stage and be a full time mother.
+I loved working and after 10 years in Accounts, Admin and Management with a leading Australian bank I took some time off to marry my soulmate and create the beautiful little people that I am honoured to call our daughters.
+I had planned to retire at that stage and be a full-time mother.
 I absolutely loved this “job” more than any I had ever had but by the time my youngest was 2 (and my eldest 3), I missed my career, I missed that difference sense of success and accomplishment and I wanted back in, but what to do?

 I couldn’t go back to working 50 hour weeks and travelling 3 hours a day, I had a family to think about now.
-I worked as a part time bookkeeper for a while, but I felt my girls spent more time in day care than they did with me and I felt guilty and missed them desperately.
-So the Dawn of my mobile bookkeeping business.
+I worked as a part-time bookkeeper for a while, but I felt my girls spent more time in day care than they did with me and I felt guilty and missed them desperately.
+So began the dawn of my mobile bookkeeping business.
 It was genius, doing what I love, on my terms, setting my own hours and rate for trading my time for money.
-If I was going to trade my time with my kids and husband, it was going to be doing something I loved, something that fit in with school drop offs and pick ups, that didn’t interfere with weekend sports and where I could really feel like I am helping people with their business, creating their own dreams.
+If I was going to trade my time with my kids and husband it was going to be doing something I loved, something that fit in with school drop offs and pick ups, that didn’t interfere with weekend sports and where I could really feel like I am helping people with their business, creating their own dreams.